 Asking people questions may feel impersonal if you stand onstage.
 On top of that, large auditoriums often make it difficult to create intimacy with your audience.

 Draw inspiration from rock singers here and “jump” off the stage.
 Going among the audience will help you build a stronger bond with them and your presentation will feel more personal.

 This approach is invaluable if you hope to collect impromptu answers after you have asked your question.
 Move slowly around the room, and when someone shuffles or raises a hand, approach them with a mic and elicit an answer.

 When another hand shoots up, move to that corner of the room, and so on.
 The point here is to be as close to your audience as possible.

-5. Give rewards for participation
+14. Give rewards for participation

+Despite all your efforts, the audience might need a bit of a nudge.
 Giving out small rewards can bring another interactive element to your presentation.
 You can go with the event merchandise or small treats, like chocolates and candy.